 Two Johnstown men charged in shooting

 Apr.
-5—Two Johnstown men have been charged with aggravated assault in connection with a shooting in the city's West End on March 18, authorities said.
+6—Two Johnstown men have been charged with aggravated assault in connection with a March 18 shooting in the city's West End, authorities said.

-City detectives charged Tyron Malcolm Robinson, 22, and Xavier Nathaniel Hinton, 19.

 Hinton and the other person were seen running into Building 35, then leaving the building before climbing into a silver sedan and driving away, the affidavit said.